 Business angel investors (‘Angels’) are high net worth individuals who usually provide smaller amounts of finance (€25,000 to €500,000) in the form of equity investments done at an early stage.
 The typical profile of an Angel is that of a serial entrepreneur who has exited from their own ventures and now invests in the next generation of founders.
 Angels usually contribute much more than pure cash – they have industry knowledge and contacts that they pass on to the entrepreneurs, besides experience in starting and growing a company.
 Angels will often take non-executive board positions in the companies in which they invest and act as advisors to the startup team.
-Currently, our EBAN Statistics show that across 35 countries in Europe, there are more than 312.000 Angels, most of which are affiliated to one of the 474 existing Business Angels Networks.

 A business angel investment is normally a minority investment (usually 10-30%), and it is directed at the pre-seed, seed or early stage & startup phase.
 They are increasingly investing in angel syndicates and alongside seed venture capital funds.
 Correspondingly, venture capitalists mainly make later stage minority investments (venture investments) or expansion majority investments (buy-outs):

 Angels provide both financing and managerial experience, which increase the likelihood of start-up enterprises to survive the “valley of death”.
 Statistics show the impact of angel investment on employment; ventures funded by angel investors have proven to be more successful than those that have been rejected, as evidenced by their survival rates and the evolution of their employment (Kerr et al., 2011).
 Given the importance of early stage investors like Angels for the creation and maintenance of an entrepreneurial economy, fostering their investment has a significant leverage effect on job and wealth creation.